We have compiled the most important, in depth information on Critchleys. Learn about their services, customer reviews and the company details.

 Paying your way to an IVA

-Always ask for quotes from several Insolvency Practitioners before you make your final decision if Critchleys is right for you.
-Find the best fees and arrangements for you and try to attend an initial meeting with each one so that they can understand your situation before they work with you.
+It is an important practice to ask for prices or quotes from Insolvency Practitioners before you make any lasting decisions as some are more expensive than others and some will be more suited to your needs.
+Find the best arrangements and lowest fees for you and try to take part in an initial meeting with each one so that they can gain an understanding of your situation before they work with you.

 Does an IVA with Critchleys mean bankruptcy?

-Bankruptcy can be applied for by an individual who is in a large amount of debt, or a creditor can force a person into bankruptcy if you owe them a substantial amount of money.
+An individual can either apply for bankruptcy if they are in a large amount of debt or they could be forced into bankruptcy by a creditor if a substantial amount of money is owed to them.
 To do this, the creditor would apply for you to be declared bankrupt, rather than you applying to be considered as such.

-At the end of an IVA, if you haven’t managed to pay back what you owe, but have remained up to date with your repayments, your remaining debt is wiped off.
-Both bankruptcy and IVAs are solutions to financial hardship where you owe creditors a substantial amount of money, but an IVA is preferable because it’s much more manageable.
+At the end of an IVA, you are most likely to have not managed to pay the entire sum but if you have kept up with your payments, the remaining total of your debt is cleared.
+Bankruptcy and IVAs are both solutions to extreme financial difficulty where you owe creditors a large or substantial quantity of money, but an IVA is preferable because it’s much more manageable.

-Your main responsibilities, in regard to your Individual Voluntary Arrangement, is to keep up with your repayments.
-If you do not manage to keep on top of your repayments, then your Insolvency Practitioner is completely within their rights to cancel your IVA.
+With regard to your Individual Voluntary Arrangement, your main responsibility is to keep up with your repayments.
+If you cannot manage to stay on top of your repayments, then your Insolvency Practitioner is completely within their rights to cancel your IVA.

-Once your Individual Voluntary Arrangement begins, it will be listed in an online database that is accessed by agencies that need to check your credit rating and history.
-An IVA does affect your credit rating for up to a year after you clear your debt, which can make it more difficult for you to open new financial accounts or take out financial products.
+Once your IVA starts, it’s listed in an online database that is accessed by agencies that need to check your credit rating and history.
+An IVA does have an affect on your credit rating for up to a year after you clear your debt, which can make it more difficult for you to open new financial accounts or take out financial products.
 However, there are so many benefits to taking out an IVA as a solution to your debt.

 As an IVA is set up through an Insolvency Practitioner like Critchleys, you will not need to contact or pay your creditors yourself.
 Critchleys will set up the IVA for you to pay in to, and they can also contact your creditors on your behalf.